Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The endoscope is guided down your child’s throat.
 This is a long, flexible tube with a light and a camera at the end.
 It doesn’t affect your child’s breathing.

 Air is put through the endoscope to expand your child’s stomach and upper GI tract.
-Water may also be used.

 Images of your child’s stomach and upper GI tract are viewed on a screen as the endoscope advances.